Search in Video

 I activated the feature, but I can not see the Search icon in the player.

-Make sure that you selected a default language for you channel (How to generate transcripts for videos using Watson Speech-to-Text API – IBM Cloud Video Support).
-After this, make sure that you have Watson Generated Captions (Watson Generated Captions for Video – IBM Cloud Video Support) or VTT Closed Captions (Adding VTT closed captions files to videos – IBM Cloud Video Support) uploaded for your video asset.
+Make sure that you selected a default language for you channel (How to generate transcripts for videos using Watson Speech-to-Text API – IBM Video Streaming Support).
+After this, make sure that you have Watson Generated Captions (Watson Generated Captions for Video – IBM Video Streaming Support) or VTT Closed Captions (Adding VTT closed captions files to videos – IBM Video Streaming Support) uploaded for your video asset.

 I have selected a default language for my channel and I have closed captions for the video asset, but I still can’t see the Search icon in the video player.